 The Gears Snap…

 There’s a long joke that the sex industry drives innovation.
-I suspect these obsessive furry erotica writers are doing more to advance language models than anyone in Silicon Valley.
+Usually the credit goes to venture capital, but I suspect these obsessive furry erotica writers are doing more to advance language models than anyone in Silicon Valley.
 One catgirl at a time?
-No judgment, but is that a good thing or a bad thing?

 Just Don’t

 Some lines should just never be crossed.
 Sexualizing a character who’s underaged should disqualify the prompt.
 I’ll always recoil from that, regardless.
-I can’t say I’m fond of any underaged chatbot prompts, and avoid them completely, even if the character is not sexualized.
+I can’t say I’m fond of any underaged chatbot prompts, and avoid them completely.

 When I began drafting cards, I considered one for Mad Dog Claude’s younger sister, mostly for narrative texture.
 Claude tries to save her from Peter; it would have made an interesting dynamic.
 I stopped myself.
 Even a well-intentioned depiction can be twisted once it leaves your hands.
 That possibility alone was enough.